intro2r/intro2r/unit4/labs.md

   c.
 Is this relationship the same for all Trees?
 Run a model to test this.

   d.
 Add fitted lines for each Tree to the figure.

+(This [help page](https://stackoverflow.com/questions/25735636/interpretation-of-ordered-and-non-ordered-factors-vs-numerical-predictors-in-m) explains why the .L, .Q, and .C appear in ordered factors).